Naturhistoriska/birdscanner/README.md

 ### Results

-Results from the hmmer step are in folder `out`, gathered genes are in `genes`, gene alignments are in `alignmnents`.
+Genome-specific results from the hmmer step are in folder `out/genomes/`, gathered genes are in `out/genes/`.

+## Further analysis

+The gene files in `out/genes/` can be further analyzed (multiple sequence alignments, phylogenetic tree reconstruction, etc).
+One such approach is described in the file `run/README.trees.md`.